ThLentzas/conference-management-system/README.md

 * The application will be available on: http://localhost:8080/swagger-ui/index.html

 Your first request should be a `GET` to `/api/v1/auth/csrf` in order to obtain a CSRF token via a cookie `XSRF-TOKEN`.
 You will have to set the `X-XSRF-TOKEN` request header in th SwaggerUI for subsequent requests with the value of the token.
-We used a double submit cookie pattern.
+Retrieve the value from the browser.We used a double submit cookie pattern.
 The `Cookie` for the session and csrf will be automatically included by the browser

 ![Swagger UI](https://i.imgur.com/kZwPATm.png)